SanmishaTech/CATAlyst-api/FRONTEND_QUICKSTART.md

 ## ✅ What's Been Created

-A complete frontend application has been added to your Catalyst API project:
+A complete frontend application has been added to your RegZone API project:

 ```
 public/